How to Save $1000 Dollars in 5 Easy Steps

 2. Earn Cash & Gift Cards

 Who doesn’t love making extra cash and earning gift cards?
-But here’s the real question: who doesn’t love getting those perks for shopping online, watching videos, filling out short surveys, and searching the web?
+But here’s the real question: who doesn’t love getting those perks for shopping online, watching videos, filling out short surveys, and surfing the web?

 InboxDollars is an excellent rewards program that lets you earn rewards by doing the same things you probably already do every day.
 Signing up for Netflix trials, answering polls and simply searching the web can earn you points that can be exchanged for cash, gift cards and more.